-When my parents were alive, I dreaded getting mothers’ and fathers’ day or other special cards for them.
-So many of the messages inside were syrupy tributes to the sacrifices that parents had made and thanks for the wonderful lessons that were taught to them.
-I did love my parents and they did do some things right, but there are lots of things that hurt me such as neglect, painful “spankings,” and verbal abuse.
+When my parents were alive, I dreaded getting Mothers’ and Fathers’ Day or other special cards for them.
+So many of the messages inside were syrupy tributes to sacrifices that parents had made and thanks for the great lessons they taught to their children.
+I did love my parents, and they did do some things right, but there are lots of things that hurt me such as neglect, painful “spankings,” and verbal abuse.

 The command to honor my parents has caused mixed feelings in me.
-Like many other victims who suffered parental neglect and/or abuse, I have wondered if this commandment meant that pain and violation I felt from my parents’ harm should be ignored or suppressed.
-My natural inclination is to only honor other people who have earned it through their actions or choices.
+Like many other victims who suffered parental neglect and abuse, I have wondered if this commandment meant that pain and violation I felt from my parents’ harm should be ignored or suppressed.
+My natural inclination is only to honor other people who have earned it through their actions or choices.

-Jesus said that he came to set a son against his father, a daughter against her mother, and a daughter-in-law against her mother in law, and that anyone who loves their parents more than Him is not worthy of Him (Matthew 10:34-37).
-Clearly, our relationship with God is more important than those with our parents.
+Jesus said that he came to set a son against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law.
+Anyone who loves their parents more than Him is not worthy of Him (Matthew 10:34-37).
+Our relationship with God is clearly more important than those with our parents.

-Pray for my parents: Jesus commanded that we pray for people, even our enemies.
+Jesus commanded that we pray for people, even if they are our enemies.
 We need to lean on God for the strength to be civil to parents who may be abusive alcoholics or let us down when we needed them the most.

 How could I honor parents who had hurt me so badly?
 I had to face the fact that the people who were supposed to build up my self-esteem, and love and nurture me actually harmed me.
-I had to acknowledge it and let go of my pain in order to be emotionally healthy.
-One way to do that was through forgiveness.
+I had to acknowledge it and let go of my pain to be emotionally healthy.
+One way I could do that was through forgiveness.

-Forgiving my mother and father: When I was in my twenties, I was an angry person.
+When I was in my twenties, I was an angry person.
 I could explode like an erupting volcano – sometimes hurting innocent bystanders, or my mom and dad.
-I traced a lot of my resentment back to how I was treated as a child.
+I traced a lot of my resentment back to the way I was treated as a child.

 My healing from child maltreatment began when I decided to forgive my mother and father for what they did to me.
 Forgiveness is a process that I needed to revisit when triggers reminded me of past injustice and abuse.
 I eventually was able to have a good relationship with my parents without the shadow of bitterness or unforgiveness.

 Does forgiveness mean that parents are not accountable for the harm they caused?
-No. Everyone must weigh whether they feel they need to take action against their parents for the harm their parents had done.
-Some may choose to not have contact with verbally abusive or parents with substance additions.
-Others may report mistreatment to child protective services or law enforcement.
+No. Everyone must weigh whether they feel they need to take action against their parents to hold them responsible for what they had done.
+Some may decide not to have contact with verbally abusive or parents with those with substance addictions.
+Others may choose to report mistreatment to child protective services or law enforcement.

-Try to understand my parents and accept their flaws: When children are young, parents are almost godlike to them.
+When children are young, parents are almost godlike to them.
 As children grow into adulthood, however, they realize that parents are not perfect and make mistakes.
-Some parents may have been deliberately cruel and mean so it is a mystery why they acted as they did.
-Others may have done harm unintentionally.
+Some parents may have been deliberately cruel and mean, so it is a mystery why they acted as they did.
+Others may have harmed their offspring unintentionally.

 I had a nice home, clothes, and my Christmas wish list was usually fulfilled.
 My mother could be loving at times.
 My father changed late in life and became more loving towards me.